-The ethical standards which characterize the profession in Queensland are high, and I say that while nevertheless acknowledging the blight on the profession, wrought by a few only, brought out into the open in recent times.
+The ethical standards which characterize the profession in Queensland are high, and I say that while nevertheless acknowledging the blight on the profession, sometimes wrought by a few only, fortunately not in recent times.
 You may be sure the court is vigilant to ensure the profession continues to acknowledge and fulfil its high ethical obligation, and the discharge of its duty to clients with competence and expertise.

 As you would probably already appreciate only too well, you join a competitive profession.
-There are currently in Queensland 751 members and 178 associate members of the Bar Association and 5,764 solicitors with practising certificates.
-This last year the court had admitted 92 new barristers and 583 new solicitors (apart from those admitted under Mutual Recognition legislation).
+There are currently in Queensland 1,001 members of the Bar Association and 8,215 solicitors with practising certificates.
+This last year the court admitted 910 practitioners.
 That extent of infusion of talent into an already substantial profession means there can be no doubt, for success, that you must meet reasonably high expectations.
 Some of you may not enter into legal practice as such.
-I am sure you will in that event nevertheless continue to appreciate the mental acuity and moral commitment which underpin your new qualifications.
+I am sure you will in that event nevertheless continue to appreciate the mental acuity and moral commitment which than likely, assisted you greatly to this present pinnacle: your families and friends, so many of whom we welcome here this morning to share your sense of fulfilment.
+We again wish you well in your careers.

 We hope, ladies and gentlemen, that you rise to these substantial challenges.
-Your prospects will be enhanced if you continue to draw support from those who have, more than likely, assisted you greatly to this present pinnacle: your families and friends, so many of whom we welcome here this morning to share your sense of fulfilment.
+Your prospects will be enhanced if you continue to draw support from those who have, more